-Consequent upon the approval of members at the Sixth Annual General Meeting of the Company held on 27th September, 2001 and in pursuance of the delisting guidelines issued by SEBI, the Company has applied for delisting of shares from Ahmedabad Stock Exchange Ltd. and Jaipur Stock Exchange Ltd. The delisting will not adversely affect the members of unconditionally and inevocably undertakes to keep indentified and harmless.
-The Ahmedabad Stock Exchange Ltd and The Jaipur Stock Exchange Ltd., its officials against any action, claim, causes, proceedings, demands, whatsoever which may arise on account of voluntary delisting.
+Stock Exchange Ltd. and Jaipur Stock Exchange Ltd. The delisting will not adversely affect the members of the Company as the equity shares continue to be listed on Calcutta Stock Exchange Ltd. and Bombay Stock Exchange Ltd. The Company hereby unconditionally and irrevocably undertakes to keep indemnified and harmless The Ahmedabad Stock Exchange Ltd and The Jaipur Stock Exchange Ltd., its officials against any action, claim, causes, proceedings, demands, whatsoever which may arise on account of voluntary delisting.